Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="soap"></a>
 EXPOSING CLASSES VIA SOAP
 -----------------
 There are many ways to configure the plugin.
 The legacy way is to use the `static expose = ['cxf']` in your service class.
-Legacy support for both `static expose = ['cxf']` and `static expose = ['cxf-jax']` services remains, but the new preferred way is to use one of the following methods of exposure:
+Legacy support for both `static expose = ['cxf']` and `static expose = ['cxfjax']` services remains, but the new preferred way is to use one of the following methods of exposure:

 To expose as a simple endpoint <http://cxf.apache.org/docs/simple-frontend-configuration.html> add the following to your endpoint or service class: